AlisRyan/cadence-matcher/README.md

         to form your custom running playlist.

-**Currently under construction: All functionality is completed but it's frontend design is unfinished**
+**Currently under construction: All functionality is completed but the frontend design is unfinished**